pariterre/neurobiomech_software/backend/README.md

 ### Connexion

+1. First a state ID must be randomly choosen between 0x10000000 and 0xFFFFFFFE (excluding 0xFFFFFFFF).
-1. First all the sockets (command = [5000], response = [5001], live data = [5002], live analyses = [5003]) must be connected to their respective ports.
-Please note, each socket has 5 seconds to connect after the previous has connected.
-If the client fails to connect, the server will close the connexion (closes all the sockets) and the client will have to reconnect.
+2. Then all the sockets (command = [5000], message = [5001], live data = [5002], live analyses = [5003]) must be connected to their respective ports and the state ID must be sent on all the ports.
+Please note you have a total of 5 seconds to connect all the ports and send the state ID before the server closes the connexion.
-2. Once all the sockets are connected, the client must send a HANDSHAKE command (see `Client command packets` below) to the server.
-The server will respond with an OK or a NOK on the command socket (see `Server OK/NOT response packets` section below).
+3. Once all the sockets are connected, the client must send a HANDSHAKE command (see `Client command packets` below) to the server.
+The server will respond with response containing the message OK or a NOK on the command socket (see `Server OK/NOT message packets` section below).
 If the server responds with a NOK, the client must close all the sockets and reconnect.
-3. Once the connexion is established, the client can send commands to the server.
+4. Once the connexion is established, the client can send commands to the server.
+5. At all time, the client must listen to the message socket as events, that may or may not be originated by the client, are sent to the clients on that socket.
+The formatting of the events message are the exact same as the response packets presented in the `Server message packets` section below.

 ### Client command packets